explooosion/flow/README.md

 # flow
-This is a demo for flow ( npm pachage -> flow-bin)
+This is a demo for flow ( npm package -> flow-bin)

 ## Blog